apache/cordova-docs/www/docs/de/3.1.0/cordova/geolocation/geolocation.getCurrentPosition.md

 ## Kleines Beispiel

     // onSuccess Callback
-    // This method accepts a <a href="Position/position.html">Position</a> object, which contains the
+    // This method accepts a Position object, which contains the
     // current GPS coordinates
     //
     var onSuccess = function(position) {